-Rather to our surprise, we realise we have now published nearly 40 articles about old vines, plus all those that were part of last year's wine writing competition with its old-vine theme.
+26 September 2022 Rather to our surprise, we realise we have now published more than 40 articles about old vines, plus all those that were part of last year's wine writing competition with its old-vine theme.
+We also have nearly 200 articles tagged 'old vines', in which these amazing heritage vineyards play a starring role.
 Below we present a guide to all those published so far, and we will continue to add to it.

 Julian Leidy* writes As the articles in our current old-vine wines series demonstrate, from Germany to Australia, America to Lebanon, South Africa to Portugal, and in many other places, old vines have a significant impact on viticulture and winemaking.
 They're an irreplaceable part of viticultural history and heritage.
 Their yields are lower, thereby producing wines of remarkable concentration and intensity (reduced productivity can, admittedly, pose financial drawbacks for winemakers).
 They are well-suited to the harsh terroirs of places like the volcanic, ashy Mount Etna, the rocky Bekaa Valley, or desert-like Priorat.
 They are more resilient to heatwaves and drought, which makes them far more capable of withstanding the ravages and volatility of climate change.
 Tamlyn's recent article on how old vines have been responding to the heatwaves in Europe demonstrates how important old vines are for the wine industry's ability to adapt to climate change.

 Many readers might find a bit of background information on old vines useful.
 The age at which old vines (vielles vignes in France, viñas viejas in Spain) qualify as old can differ from country to country.
 However, 30–35 years tends to be when a vine is considered 'old', as it is around this age that the productivity of the vine decreases noticeably.